yoruowl/SteveBot/README.md

-this is a bot for scraping all of the messages for a specified user in a specified discord server
+this is a bot for scraping all of the messages for a specified user in a specified discord server and outputting it into a file friendly for finetuning an LLM

 how to run your own instance:
 - go to https://discord.com/developers/applications